Blundell’s School, Tiverton, Devon

 Boarding is big business here and so there’s loads to do at the weekends, from surfing trips to various Ray Mears-esque activities as part of an Adventure & Leadership programme, as well as a strong pastoral care system in place to make sure that nobody slips through the net.

 Bart Wielenga is a friendly South African, who comes from a long line of teachers and priests with a love of cricket, and as he describes a “relentless optimism”.
 He’s spent years at some of the best independent boarding schools around the world and, after six years as Second Master, he’s had a slick act to follow as the successor to Blundell’s previous (and first female) head, Nicola Huggett.
-One year into post and he’s overseen a rocking set of 2019 results and is rolling in a 2025 strategic development plan early next year to take the school into the next five years.
+Despite Covid he’s overseen a rocking set of 2020 results and has rolled in a 2025 strategic development plan to take the school into the next five years.
 A strong believer in evidence-based practice, he was behind the controversial step of removing setting for years 7, 8 and 9 with the result that GCSE grades improved, and he also jettisoned effort grades on reports in favour of a written appraisal which has also proved popular.
 I liked his reflective style, which is seeking a more nuanced approach to Blundell’s character-building ethos.
 Yes, it’s about can-do and getting your hands dirty but it’s also about emotional intelligence – children learning to accept themselves for who they are and being happy in their skin.

 THE HEADMASTER – PREP SCHOOL